Home » Recipes » Starbucks Copycat Homemade Chai Syrup (& Chai Latte)

 • Heat over medium to medium-low heat until lightly boiling, reduce the heat and simmer for 10 minutes, whisking occasionally.

-• Once the 10 minutes is up, remove from the heat and whisk in the vanilla and spices.
+• Once the 10 minutes are up, remove from the heat and whisk in the vanilla and spices.

 • Allow to cool completely.
 Store in a jar at room temperature.